 17 Manipulation Tactics In Relationships

 Manipulation tactics, also referred to as emotional or psychological manipulation tactics, give the manipulator a sense of power and control.
 They also ensure that the manipulator gets their own needs met.
-A relationship that has a consistent pattern of manipulation tactics indicates at least a toxic relationship, but it could be a sign of a psychologically/emotionally abusive relationship as well.
+A relationship that has a consistent pattern of manipulation tactics indicates a toxic relationship, but it could also be a sign of a psychologically/emotionally abusive relationship.

 1. Gaslighting